 Because Invisalign aligners are removable, many patients that have slower results find that they remove their aligners and forget to replace them a lot of the time.
 New aligners can also cause Invisalign pain and it can be very tempting to remove them.
 So, if this sounds like you, remember you must wear your aligners 22 hours a day!

 If you find that your aligners don’t fit at all after you have had them out for much too long, you will need to make an appointment with your Invisalign provider right away.
 They will most likely have to revise your treatment plan and give you a new set of custom aligners.
 But, if your aligners are just a little tight then you can bite down on aligner chewies to help put them on and help seat them correctly.

 Can Invisalign fail?

-If you complete your Invisalign treatment, you must make sure to wear your retainer afterwards.
+If you complete your Invisalign treatment, you must make sure to wear your retainer afterward.
 If you don’t, your teeth will move and change position very quickly.
 Patient compliance is one of the main reasons why Invisalign may not give the desired results long-term.